 9:31: Then in the pit you* will dip me and my outer garment will abhor me.’”

 The pit is a common symbol of death in the Bible.
 No matter how clean he makes himself, Job says, he will still die, and his rotting body will be abhorrent even to his garments.

 9:32: “‘For he is not a man like me that I might answer him, that we might come together in judgment.

 9:33: There is no arbiter between us, that will put his hand on the two of us.’”

 We are in such a different class of existence than God, there is no way that he can be accountable to us or that anyone might act as an arbiter between us.

 9:34: “‘Let him take away his rod from upon me and let not the dread of him terrify me.

-Job asks that God would take away his troubles, so that he can be relieved of his terror.
-Then, Job says, he would be happy to talk to God.
+Job asks that God would take away his troubles, so that he can be relieved of his terror of the Almighty.
 But as it is, his terror continues.